hardik-parajuli/bitcoin-price-tracker/README.md

 ## ▶️ How to Run
 1. Clone the repo
 2. Install dependencies
-3. Run the app
-4. Then Run ``streamlit run main.py`` in Terminal
+3. Run ``streamlit run main.py`` in Terminal